Forensic Scientist

 What would you say is the best way to get into forensic science?
 I’m either thinking of going into a forensic science course or doing a chemistry/ biochemistry Uni degree?

-Asked by Katie over 5 years ago
+Asked by Katie almost 6 years ago

 Either is good.
 It depends a bit on what you want to do.
 If you want to work crime scene, then general forensic science is probably good.
 If you want to go into toxicology, then chemistry, and if DNA, then biology or genetics.